 4. Add in vinegar, calamansi, chopped siling pansigang, onion, siling labuyo and season with salt & pepper.

-5. Put the pig’s brain and smash it in until thoroughly blended with the meat.
+5. Put the pig’s brain and smash it in the mix until thoroughly blended with the meat.

 6. Serve and enjoy!